sonesoul/Monoconsole/README.md

 The console works with the `System.Console` in C#, meaning that once you open the console, you can use `Console.WriteLine` or any other Console methods/properties with no difference.
 However, it is primarily recommended to use `Monoconsole.Write`/`Monoconsole.WriteLine`.

-### Installation:
+### Installation
-Add the MonoconsoleLib project to your solution or reference the compiled .dll file in your project.
+Reference the compiled .dll file in your project.

 ### Open/Close
 You can open the console by calling: